valentyne1/alx-pre_course/README.md

-My first readme.
-ALX School is Awesome.
+This is my README file